youknowsthevies/My-Wallet-V3-iOS/README.md

 ## Install Xcode

+⚠️ **We're currently using Xcode 12.2!** The app won't compile on newer versions of the IDE!
+You can download it [here](https://developer.apple.com/download/more/). ⚠️

 After installing Xcode, open it to begin the Command Line Tools installation.
 After finished, make sure that a valid CL Tool version is selected in `Xcode > Preferences > Locations > Command Line Tools`.